Workplace Education and Training on Domestic and Sexual Violence

 Domestic and sexual violence training can be effective.
 In a study of a workplace domestic violence prevention program, for example, employees were much more likely to use counseling services after training.
-And the absenteeism of abused employees who used counseling was significantly reduced after participating.1 Simple methods that get information to employees can have a longer-term impact on day-to-day goals than employers may realize.
+And the absenteeism of employees experiencing violence who used counseling was significantly reduced after participating.1 Simple methods that get information to employees can have a longer-term impact on day-to-day goals than workplaces may realize.

 Educational methods can be varied, adapting to changing needs.
-Mainstreaming content into other trainings (e.g., sexual harassment training) or information channels is one efficient alternative.
+Mainstreaming content into other trainings (e.g., sexual harassment training, health and safety training) or information channels is one efficient alternative.
 Review the suggestions on content, methods and resources for more ideas.

 - Training and Education Methods

 - Training Exercises: Responding to Employees Who Experience Violence